 Reach Jodhpur by afternoon and check-in at hotel.
 The evening is at your leisure.
 Overnight stay will be at hotel in Jodhpur.

 After breakfast set out to explore Jodhpur.
-Visit the majestic Mehrangarh Fort, regally set on a sandstone hill built by Rao Jodha in 1459.
-Rising perpendicular and impregnable from a rocky hill that itself stands 120m above Jodhpur’s skyline, Mehrangarh is one of the most magnificent forts in India.
-After that visit the lavish Umaid Bhawan Palace, a marvel built by Maharaja Umaid Singh of Rathore Dynasty.
+Visit the lavish Umaid Bhawan Palace, a marvel built by Maharaja Umaid Singh of Rathore Dynasty.
 It was the last royal palace built before the Independence of India.
 Its foundations were laid in 1929 and completed in 1943.
 Today it is part palace, part hotel and part museum.
+After that visit the majestic Mehrangarh Fort, regally set on a sandstone hill built by Rao Jodha in 1459.
+Rising perpendicular and impregnable from a rocky hill that itself stands 120m above Jodhpur’s skyline, Mehrangarh is one of the most magnificent forts in India.

 Afterwards visit Jaswant Thada – the milky-white marble memorial to Maharaja Jaswant Singh II, sitting above a small lake 1 km northeast of Mehrangarh, is an array of whimsical domes.
 It serves as the cremation ground for the royal family of Marwar.
 The cenotaph is built out of intricately carved sheets of marble.
 These sheets are extremely thin and polished so that they emit a warm glow when illuminated by the sun.

-In the evening enjoy a guided heritage city walk tour.
+In the evening visit the local market.
+Later return to the hotel.
 Overnight stay will be at hotel in Jodhpur.